Rom-1T/ia_racing_imt/README.md

 # Camera Calibration

+The calibration of the camera lens is needed only when you intend to use a model trained with a simulator (Reinforcement) as you need to make the reality look alike the simulation by, for instance, removing the fisheye effect.

 ### Installation and set-up

 This part can be done on the host pc.
 See Usage for the rapsberry pi integration.